MikeKlocCZ/mikekloccz.github.io/_pages/about.md

 * Member  of [Momo Bentires-Alj](https://bentireslab.org/article-page/) research lab,   and also a member of *Swiss Institute of Bioinformatics* in the group of [Robert Ivanek](https://www.sib.swiss/directory/group/dbm-bioinformatics-core-facility).

-*  One of the *founders of [RXcel](https://rxcel.ch)*, a start-up where we aim at designing "smart" therapeutic RNAs to target aggressive solid tumors.
+*  One of the *founders of [RXcel](https://rxcel.ch)*, a pre-seed start-up where we aim at designing "smart" therapeutic RNAs to target aggressive solid tumors.

 Next to the world of math, biology and data, there is another one that completely immerses me from time to time, and that's music.
 You can listen to some of my  production on [Soundcloud](https://soundcloud.com/michael-kloc).